ebb-earl-co/tidal-wave/README.md

  - Even videos are downloaded here (for now) for simplicity

 ### Example
  - First, find the URL of the track or album ID desired.
-Then, simmply pass it as the first argument to `tidal-wave` with no other arguments to: *download the track/album in Lossless quality to a subdirectory of user's music directory and INFO-level logging.*
+Then, simmply pass it as the first argument to `tidal-wave` with no other arguments to: *download the track/album/playlist in Lossless quality to a subdirectory of user's music directory and INFO-level logging.*
 ```bash
 $ python3 tidal-wave https://tidal.com/browse/track/226092704
 ```
  - To (attempt to) get a Dolby Atmos track, and you desire to see *all* of the log output, the following will do that
  ```bash
  $ python3 tidal-wave https://tidal.com/browse/track/... --audio-format atmos --loglevel debug
  ```
+ **Keep in mind that authentication from an Android (preferred), iOS, Windows, or macOS device will need to be extracted and passed to this tool in order to access HiRes FLAC and Sony 360 Reality Audio versions of tracks**
  - To (attempt to) get a HiRes FLAC version of an album, and you desire to see only warnings and errors, the following will do that:
  ```bash
  $ python3 tidal-wave https://tidal.com/browse/album/... --audio-format hires --loglevel warning